jeffisadams/human-nothuman/README.md

 # Human Not Human

-One of the tricks I keep coming back to as I attempt to grow my skillset within machine learning is determining the right kind of problem to solve.
-The amount of information on building models, and learning linear algebra is vast and thorough.
-However like many things in tech, it's easy to find a hello world.
-It's also easy to find the code example with some subtle nuance explained for the experts.
-I needed a middle path.
 So as I'm getting my feet on the ground, I thought I'd write a binary classification post for mortals.
 My focus is on the minutia of working with the data, and how to pick a problem that's simple enough to solve from the ground floor.

 ![alt Human Not Human](https://upload.wikimedia.org/wikipedia/commons/b/b5/Rubin2.jpg "Human Not Human")